BRAINSia/BRAINSTools/README.md

 OS dependent instruction is given for any dependencies or other issues.
 Please report any issue you found so that we could update the instruction accordingly.

+>
+> We also recommend to check out NAMICExternalProjects, https://github.com/BRAINSia/NAMICExternalProjects, which provides a set of tools, including ANTs Package, Slicer Modules, and our own BRAINSTools.
+>

 ### Mac OSX
 Building BRAINSTools on mac is the same as any standard out of source cmake build.
 Make a folder for the BRAINSTools project.